 At the Brooklin Optometric Centre, a high resolution digital retinal imaging system is used to capture a baseline image of your retina.
 The images will be used to monitor any changes that may occur with age or disease progression.
 This is especially important in diabetic and hypertensive patients, as well as patients with macular degeneration and glaucoma.

-Peripheral Vision - Your visual field is the area in front of you that you can see without moving your eyes.
+Your visual field is the area in front of you that you can see without moving your eyes.
 The visual field test determines whether you have defects in your peripheral vision.
-Your peripheral vision may be affected by glaucoma, a stroke, brain tumors or other conditions.
+Your peripheral vision may be affected by glaucoma, a stroke, brain tumours or other conditions.

 Approximately 8% of males and 0.4% of females have colour vision deficiencies.
 The Ishihara colour vision test or a D-15 arrangement test can be used to assess the presence and extent of colour vision deficiencies.